Prevent AC Outages with an Air Conditioner Clean and Check in Colorado Springs

-It’s summer and every AC company is telling you that you should get an AC clean and check.
+It’s summer and every AC company is telling you that you should get an air condition clean and check.
 Why would you do that, it worked fine last year?
 Well, so many things can change over the winter months, especially with it just sitting in your home collecting dust.
-Here are a few things that could go wrong with your AC unit that an AC clean and check can prevent:
+Here are a few things that could go wrong with your AC unit that an air condition clean and check can prevent:

 Clogged drain line – AC units remove humidity from your home through their drain line.
 If this were to get clogged during the winter months and you have turned on your AC unit, this could cause some intense water damage to your home.

 Dirty condenser coils – With a couple of months of no use, AC units can get pretty dusty.
 Condenser coils are the components that are used to move the refrigerant that absorb the heat from your home, but if they are covered in dust, they have a much harder time removing that heat.
 This can cause increases in energy use and a hotter home.